DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 20% 35% 55%

-Iran keeps signaling.
-Russia starts mirroring with its own demonstrative nuclear posture moves.
-Still no actual detonation.
+Iran kept signaling.
+Russia started mirroring with its own demonstrative nuclear posture.
+Still no actual detonation by anybody.

-Iran tests its third device in late January 2027 — about 25 kilotons, comparable to Hiroshima.
+Iran tested its third nuclear device — about 25 kilotons, Hiroshima-scale.
 Weaponizable design confirmed.
-The US nuclear chain of command degrades to about 30% coherence, which by the federation's own description is "dangerous but stable."
+The US nuclear chain of command coherence dropped to about 30%, which the federation described as "dangerous but stable."

-Fourth Iranian test, in late June.
-Larger yield, 40–60 kilotons.
-US chain of command stays around 28%, held together by senior officers doing informal review of orders.
-CASS points out there is no historical case of a US nuclear chain of command operating below 30% for an extended period.
+Fourth Iranian test, late June.
+40–60 kilotons.
+US chain of command stayed around 28%, held together by senior officers doing informal review of orders.
+CASS pointed out there was no historical case of a US nuclear chain of command operating below 30% for an extended period.

 US nuclear chain-of-command coherence